Twerton Park: Transport

 The stadium is located just south of Twerton High Street, which links to the A36 or the (Lower Bristol Road), which has direct access to Bristol if one were ravelling west, and to the A46 in Bathwick, which eventually connects with the M4, just South East of Yate.
 One would exit the M4 at junction18 and follow the A46 signposted Bath.
 After 8 miles before a tunnel keep in left hand lane (Bath A4) to roundabout.
 Take the third exit and follow signs for A4 Bath.

 Follow A4 signs around southern perimeter of the city for 3 miles.
-After passing Bathwick Tyres on the left, in 100 yards at traffic lights turn left, signposted Twerton, through a railway arch with a 11ft 6in height restriction.
+After passing Bathwick Tyres on the left, in 100 yards at traffic lights turn left, signposted Twerton, through a railway arch with an 11 ft 6in height restriction.
 Twerton Park is 200 yards on the left after a row of shops.
 On foot, the stadium is approximately 1.9 miles (3.2 km) from Bath Spa railway station, roughly a 40 minute walk westwards.
-The stadium is 3km or 1.8 miles from the city centre.
+The stadium is 3 km or 1.8 miles from the city centre.